msolli/proletarian/README.md

 (ns your-app.workers
   "You'll probably want to use a component state library (Component, Integrant, Mount, or some such) for managing the worker state.
 For this example we're just def-ing the worker.
-The worker controller constructor functions takes a javax.sql.DataSource as its first (and only required) argument.
+The queue worker constructor function takes a javax.sql.DataSource as its first (and only required) argument.
 You probably already have a data-source at hand in your application already.
 Here we'll use next.jdbc to get one from a JDBC connection URL."